ucandoit-sky/rozgaar-final-year/README.md

 * Look for the worker you need from your dashboard.
 * Create job openings on which a worker can contact you.
 * Filter worker profiles according to your needs.
+* Refer other workers who do not have proper internet connection.

+### Our Features
+- Easy to understand interface and home page with a video for workers to understand how to use the website
+- Login using Mobile number with simple OTP verification
+- Google authorization login system for both workers and recruiters
+- Job posting service for recruiters who can contact a worker to hire him/ her directly as well,
+- Choice-based dashboard to display jobs and profiles with dynamic data update,
+- Filter options according to preferences etc.
+- Workers can refer other worker profiles, so that even if the other worker is unable to get the internet access, they can get the updates via push messages

 ### Technologies Used
 ```bash